jon-heard/obsidian-inline-scripts-library/support.sfile.md

 }
 ```
 __
-rngseed {seed} - Sets Math.random to a custom random number generator with a seed of {seed}, a non-zero, positive integer.
+rngseed {seed: optional, >0} - Sets Math.random to a custom random number generator with a seed of {seed}.
 Useful for testing.
 If {seed} is omitted, the random number generator is returned to javascript default.